NAGIREDDY-GARI-TEJA/Unsupervised-Domain-Adaptation-via-Hybrid-Image-Translation-for-Low-Light-Semantic-Segmentation/README.md

 # Unsupervised Domain Adaptation via Hybrid Image Translation for Low-Light Semantic Segmentation

 This project addresses the challenge of semantic segmentation in low-light conditions for autonomous driving using unsupervised domain adaptation.
-We combine state-of-the-art segmentation networks (UNet, MA-UNet, and ResNet-based models) with CycleGAN-based image translation and image enhancement techniques to effectively translate and adapt nighttime driving scenes to daytime conditions before feeding them to semantic segmentation models.
+We combine state-of-the-art segmentation networks (UNet, MA-UNet, and DeepLab V3 models) with CycleGAN-based image translation and image enhancement techniques to effectively translate and adapt nighttime driving scenes to daytime conditions before feeding them to semantic segmentation models.

 ---